A CYPRIOT BACKGAMMON GAME

 There are some famous stories surrounding the game that have created memorable experiences and topics of conversation in recent history.

-‘O Exaris’: This particular story involved a group of friends, who decided to hold a ‘Tavli’ tournament over a weekend.
-This went on to become more than just a friendly match with the stakes rising high, as each had his reputation to uphold.
-As the tournament progressed, tensions mounted, and rivalries intensified and after a particularly heated game, one player, known for his dramatic flair, lost a crucial point.
-In a fit of exaggerated despair, he dramatically tossed his dice across the room, and the dice then ricocheted off a wall and landed perfectly on top of a nearby pot of tzatziki showing double sixes.
-This incident became a cherished memory, recounted with laughter during subsequent gatherings and the player in question became known thereafter as ‘Exaris’, the Greek word for sixes.
+Double sixes: This particular story involved a group of friends who decided to hold a ‘Tavli’ tournament over a weekend.
+This went on to become more than just a friendly match, with the stakes rising high and each having a reputation to uphold.
+As the tournament progressed, tensions mounted, and rivalries intensified.
+After a particularly heated game, one player, known for his dramatic flair, lost a crucial point.
+He then dramatically tossed his dice across the room.
+The dice then ricocheted off a wall and landed perfectly on top of a nearby pot of tzatziki, showing double sixes.
+This incident became a cherished memory, recounted with laughter during subsequent gatherings.
+The player in question became known thereafter as ‘Exaris’, the Greek word for sixes.

 AN ENDURING SYMBOL OF CYPRIOT CULTURE